 5. Outdoor Toxins

-From toxins in the garage to toxic plants in the garden, your cat might discover something that will lead to trouble.
+From toxins in the garage to toxic plants in the garden or compost piles, your cat might discover something that will lead to trouble.

 6. Animal Cruelty